-An impactful ecosystem of complementary, independent technology driven ventures with shared visions and values.
+An impactful (not for profit) ecosystem of complementary, independent technology driven ventures with shared visions and values.

 "Techventures" is an impactful ecosystem of independent, complementary technology driven ventures that have a shared purpose and values.

 An ecosystems framework can help organizations in many ways besides creating systemic change, including: